 (b) Approve a principal in a primary tier covered transaction;

-(c) Approve a lower tier participant if your agency's approval of the lower tier participant is required; or
+(c) Approve a lower tier participant if your Federal agency's approval of the lower tier participant is required; or

-(d) Approve a principal in connection with a lower tier transaction if your agency's approval of the principal is required.
+(d) Approve a principal in connection with a lower tier transaction if your Federal agency's approval of the principal is required.

 § 180.430 How do I check to see if a person is excluded or disqualified?